osamaqureshi/NLP-for-Urdu/Language Model/ngram/README.md

-Python notebook developing a Unigram, Bigram, Trigram, and generic NGram LM with smoothing and backoff.
+Python notebook provides a brief guide to developing Unigram, Bigram, Trigram, and generic NGram with smoothing and backoff Language Models.